jfhbrook/susitna/README.md

 ### Prioritized Backlog

 - ADR for vitest and grabthar
+- Implement JSCC pattern from telemetry to other debug functions
 - for/while/goto
   - [ ] ADR for for/while/goto
 - Logical operators
   - [x] Support through the parser
-- Complete Print syntax
+- Complete Print/Format syntax
-  - Print can take multiple arguments
+  - Support ECMA-55?
+  - Complete ADR
-  - Print can also take a channel config
+  - Print can take a channel config
 - Expanded list
   - `list 10`
   - `list 10-20`